james-westwood/govcookiecutter/docs/accessibility.md

 #### Disproportionate burden

-[The use of layout tables are due to the use of the `sphinx.ext.autosummary`][sphinx-autosummary], and [`sphinx.ext.autodoc` extensions][sphinx-autodoc].
-This is a third-party, open source code base, and so is beyond the scope of this project to fix, although we will apply updates as this codebase develops.
+The use of certain MkDocs plugins or themes may introduce accessibility challenges.
+We strive to use accessible plugins and themes, but some third-party, open-source components may have limitations that are beyond the scope of this project to fix.
+We will apply updates as these components develop to improve accessibility.

 #### Content that's not within the scope of the accessibility regulations